 Sauce

-- 1 stalk of scallions, thinly sliced, dark green pieces separated from light green and white pieces
+- 1 stalk of scallions, sliced, lighter pieces and dark green pieces separated

 Instructions